Skip to content

 • orderFix (optional): a boolean value (true or false) to fix the order of this question if you have selected question randomization in HeatSuite settings.

-• options: an array [] of objects {} containing details for each option to present for the user to select.
+• responses (required for scroll type): An array [] of objects {} containing details for each option to present for the user to select.
 Within each object, you have the following options:

-• text: and object {} containing your language specific (key) option text (value).
+• text: object {} containing your language specific (key) option text (value).

 • color: The color of the option text.